kristacoding/mumbo/README.md

 ## SEO Mumbo - Organize all Your SEO Mumbo Jumbo
-This application allows for advanced SEO Specialists to manage multiple websites in one easy-to-spot location.
+This application allows for advanced SEO Specialists to manage multiple websites in one easy-to-use location.
 Using different npm installs, API routes, and a mongoose database, we are able to host all-important SEO information on this application.

 ## Links
 <p>Deployed Application: https://seo-mumbo.herokuapp.com/</p>